Where to Stay in Brussels: Areas and Hotels

 Best Places to See in Ixelles.

-3. The European Quarter – Best Area for History Buffs
+3. The European Quarter, Where to Stay in Brussels for History Buffs

 Brussels is home to a global centre of world politics.
 If you’re in the European Quarter, you can experience the home of the European Union.

 However, this part of Brussels is not only home to the European Union; it’s home to an array of fantastic things.
 One of the best things to do is explore the extraordinary green spaces, museums, and architecture.

 You can find a variety of accommodation options in the European Quarter.
 The majority of the accommodation is apartments and high-end hotels.
 However, it’s possible to find many youth hostels, guest inns, and many airBnBs that are reasonably priced.

 Best places to visit in the European Quarter.

 - European Parliament.
 If you’re in the European Quarter, you should check out the European parliament.
 You can visit the parliament and do a guided tour of the vicinity, and there are tours in 24 different languages.
 The guides will give an extensive overview of what happens in parliament.
 They will show you the building’s history and how it became a global beacon of democracy.

 - Visit the Musée Wiertz.
 Antoine Wiertz is one of the most popular painters in Belgian history.
 He is famous for his artwork during the romantic movement in the 1800s.
 And this museum is an excellent place to appreciate his work.
 The museum has a massive collection of his work, which has been inside this museum since 1868.

 - Cinquantenaire Park.
 If you’re looking for a great place to relax in the sun, then the Cinquantenaire Park is a superb option.
 It is home to an array of landscaped gardens.
 Guests will enjoy the Triumphal Arch, which is an emblem of the history of Brussels.
 Another option is the Leopold park, full of hills and ponds that offer a genuinely fantastic outdoor oasis.